polyphony-chat/docs/SPECIFICATION.md

 The above scenario is not possible with home server issued identity key certificates, as the malicious server cannot generate an identity key pair for Alice, which is signed by Server A.

-### 7.2 User identity keys and message signing
+### 7.2 Actor identity keys and message signing

 As briefly mentioned section [#4](#4-federated-identity), users must hold on to an identity key pair at all times.
-This key pair is used to represent a user's identity and to verify message integrity, by having a user sign all messages they send with their private identity key.
-The key pair is generated by the user.
-A user-generated identity key certificate signing request (CSR) is sent to the user's home server when first connecting to the server with a new session, or when rotating keys.
+This key pair is used to represent an actor's identity and to verify message integrity, by having an actor sign all messages they send with their private identity key.
+The key pair is generated by the actor.
+An actor-generated identity key certificate signing request (CSR) is sent to the actor's home server when first connecting to the server with a new session, or when rotating keys.
 The key is stored in the client's local storage.
 Upon receiving a new identity key CSR, a home server will sign this CSR and send the resulting public key certificate to the client.
 This certificate is proof that the home server attests to the clients key.
 Read section [7.3](#73-home-server-generated-certificates-for-public-client-identity-keys-id-cert) for more information on the certificate.

 #### 7.2.1 Key rotation